-When we think spring and summer tailgating, it’s hard not to think of fall-off-the-bone, fresh-off-the-grill ribs.
-So as part of our partnership with Smithfield and their #SmithfieldGetGrilling contest, we created this recipe—an ode to grilling and the flavors of Virginia.
+When you think of grilling in the spring and summertime, it’s hard not to think of fall-off-the-bone, fresh-off-the-grill ribs.
+That’s why we created this recipe—an ode to grilling and the flavors of Virginia.
 You’ve got delicious maple syrup and salty, yummy peanuts giving these ribs a taste of sweetness, with a savory dry rub and some liquid smoke lending a salty, hickory kick to balance out the sweet.
-There’s some great texture too to round it all out, making this the perfect dish to help you kick off Grilling 2019!
+There’s some great texture too to round it all out, making this the perfect dish to help you kick off the grilling season!

 Makes 1 Rack